hsylin/DL-Robot-RubiksCubeSolver/README.md

 # A Rubik's Cube Solution Using Deep Learning and Robotic Arm Coordination

-With the rapid advancement of human-robot collaboration, we can now employ robotic arms for more human-centered tasks.
-Our goal is to help individuals solve a Rubik's Cube using robotic arms, image recognition, and specialized algorithms.
+Our goal is to solve a Rubik's Cube using robotic arms, image recognition, and specialized algorithms.

 ***
 ## **Introduction**